kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-03-31-1 object oriented product.md

 |8.
 Code **reusability absent** in procedural programming,|Code **reusability present** in object-oriented programming.|
 |**Examples:** C, FORTRAN, Pascal, Basic, etc.|**Examples:** C++, Java, Python, C#, etc.|

 Without provoking internecine wars, it should be remembered that procedural programming is widely used and many applications are not 'object-oriented' but simply written in imperative style.

-A procedural style is best used when you have a very well specified problem, the specification won't change and you want a very fast running program for it.
-In this case you may trade the maintainability for performance.

-This isn't meant as a comparison of pro's and con's but some key themes do stand out (even if not a directly similar usage) and suggest this is a worthwhile model for thinking about product.
+This isn't meant as a useful discussion of pro's and con's and I won't be going anywhere near key concepts like Encapsulation, Abstraction, Inheritance or Polymorphism except by implication but some key themes stand out already from the table (even if not a directly similar usage) and suggest this is as a worthwhile model for thinking about product.

+To close the definitions, a procedural style is best used when we have

+- A very well specified problem
+- Where the specification won't change
+- And we want a very fast running program.

+In this case we may trade the maintainability for performance.

+Even in this statement we can begin to recognise assonance in some of the previous dissonance.

+How often do we feel we have laser clear focus on a problem with unchanging specifications?
+Is enterprise structure and scale tilted toward performance or maintainability?
+Defining or implementing product with a procedural design model would seem like an [anti-pattern](https://en.wikipedia.org/wiki/Anti-pattern)

-Picking just four of the key ideas:
+Picking just four of the key ideas in the table to expand thematically:

-Objects vs Functions
+1. Objects vs Functions

+    This is more than just different names for the same thing.
+Objects contain both data (attributes) and behaviour (methods) that describe their characteristics and actions.
+Functions take inputs and produce outputs - they are immutable and avoid shared states.

+    One way of thinking about is to consider the assumed non-overlap of some of the job titles mentioned in outlining the Problem.
+Do they really exist to do different things without changing the same data?
-Bottom up vs Top Down
+2. Bottom up vs Top Down

+    Working with outcomes rather than outputs - each object is identified first.
+This means we can make decisions about reusable low-level utilities then decide how these will be put together to create a high-level construct.

+    One way of thinking about this is the possiblity for end to end delivery of pieces of customer value.
+Ideally this owned by one cross-functional team but is often impossible due to the top down construct.

-Real world vs Unreal world
+3. Real world vs Unreal world

+    Reflecting the realities of the problem space - we see the similarities between things that we label with a class.
+We don't see the class itself but instances of it.
+Most importantly we're structuring our approach based on how things are, not how they should be or we _think_ they might be.

+    An obvious way of thinking about this might be personas but there is an even better start point in considering exactly what the customer is trying to achieve ([Job to Be Done](https://online.hbs.edu/blog/post/3-keys-to-understanding-jobs-to-be-done)) as the real world.

-Data > Function
+4. Data > Function

+   Providing a simplified and generalized view of data objects or structures - we hide the implementation details of the data and emphasizes the essential properties and behaviors.
+Objects manage their own data and expose only necessary functionalities to the outside world

+   This is quite natural considering points 1 - 3 and a way of thinking about this not only ensures being data-driven but also how we use and measure the data that drives customer outcomes rather than vanity metrics or an approach such as OKRs.

+It seems fair to suggest that there's enough substantive similarity here to indicate an more than an over-stretched metaphor?

+Overall, object-oriented programming is a tool to architect code that mirrors the intricacies of the real-world systems we are analyzing, enabling us to extract valuable insights while maximizing agility.
+As a final point, it's particularly useful when refactoring code written in a procedural style.

+In other words, start-ups, fintechs etc. are natively built this way whilst trying to adapt an existing structure actually needs this approach.

+A product mindset then, is not a fintech/skunkwork/innovation lab nor is it an oversupply of fusball tables, post-it notes, kanban boards and applying the 'Product' qualifier to existing functions.

+These are an important nod to the principles and practice of Lean Startup, Agility and customer obsession rooted in the journey of understanding what product is and does.

-The approach to begin solving for the challenges outlined at the start would be to understand where a procedural pattern is being applied and try to switch it.
+However we are better off looking to understand where procedural patterns have been, or are being applied and trying to switch how the underlying application works to Object Orientation.

-However, when it comes to delivering this in existing large companies, it is object oriented programming in a largely procedural programming world.
+At least the job titles might make more sense.